ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Methods

 Each operator performs targeted structural modifications guided by $\mathcal{S}$, the flat SQLs $y'$ and $y$ are obtained by Equation~\ref{equation:alignment}.
 The execution in the corresponding database guarantees the effectiveness of synthesized data $(y',\,\lambda_{i})$.
 To synthesize naturalistic training data that reflects LLM prediction behavior, we apply the perturbation operators in Equation~\ref{equation:perturbation} to correctly predicted SQLs $\hat{y}$ to obtain erroneous variants.
 To further reflect complex error distributions, we compose multiple operators $\operatorname{\textsc{Rule}}_{\lambda} \circ \operatorname{\textsc{Rule}}_{\lambda'}, \lambda \neq \lambda'$ to produce compound-error samples $(y',\,\{\lambda,\,\lambda'\})$.

-\textbf{(ii) LLM-assisted error injections.} For incorrect predictions that cannot be attributed to a single perturbation rule, we feed both $\hat{y}$ and the ground-truth $y$ into an assistant model \textsc{AsiLLM} (we use GPT-3.5-Turbo) to simultaneously produce the error type annotation and a refined SQL $\tilde{y}$ based on $\hat{y}$:
+\textbf{(ii) LLM-assisted error injections.} For incorrect predictions that cannot be attributed to a single perturbation rule, we feed both $\hat{y}$ and the ground-truth $y$ into an assistant model \textsc{AsiLLM} to produce the error type annotation and a refined SQL $\tilde{y}$ based on $\hat{y}$:

 We accept the annotated $\{\lambda_i\}$ as labels for $\hat{y}$ only when the refined SQL passes execution verification, indicating that the assistant model has faithfully identified the error semantics.